Skip to main content

 2. If you completed the previous exercise, Car.xcodeproj should still be open.
 If you closed it, re-open it now.

-3. We strongly recommend completing the previous exercises (4A–4B) before proceeding, as they establish the foundational concepts we'll build upon.
-If you did not complete the previous exercises, follow these steps:
+3. We suggest you complete the previous exercises (4A–4B) before doing this one.
+If you did not do the previous exercises, complete the following:

 • Go to File > Open.